-Once on the brink of extinction, science has helped save these beloved and iconic bears—but they're barely hanging on.
+Once on the brink of extinction, science has helped save these iconic bears—but they aren't out of the woods, yet.

-We know a lot more about pandas now.
-For instance, they need a lot of food—they only eat bamboo!—and are solitary except for the very rare occasion when they come together to breed.
-This means each bear needs an expansive territory to fulfill their giant appetite.
-But panda habitats have been destroyed by logging, deforestation, and human encroachment.
-Habitat fragmentation is also a problem: panda home ranges crisscrossed by logging roads and train tracks make it difficult for pandas to move around and access food sources safely.
+We now know a lot more about pandas than we did in the 1990s.
+For instance, they need a lot of food—they only eat bamboo!—and are solitary except for when they come together to breed.
+This means each bear needs a large territory to fulfill their giant appetite.
+But panda habitats have been destroyed and fragmented by logging and development.
+Their forest homes are crisscrossed by roads and train tracks, making it difficult for them to move around safely.

 Together, we can